driessenslucas/researchproject/Thesis.md

 **Computational Advantages:** Using powerful computing resources, simulations can create high-fidelity environments that closely mimic real-world conditions.
 This capability accelerates training by allowing for more rapid and thorough testing of models under various scenarios.

-Overall, simulations offer a practical and effective approach to Reinforcent Learning applications.
+Overall, simulations offer a practical and effective approach to Reinforcement Learning applications.
 They can significantly reduce training times and enhance performance, making them important tools in Sim2Real\hyperref[ref33]{[33]}.

 ## 5. How Can the Trained Model be Transferred to the Real RC Car?
 How Do We Need to Adjust the Agent and the Environment for It to Translate to the Real World?